 ITIL Service Strategy helps organizations understand the merits of using a market-driven approach.
-To succeed organizations must deliver and support services and products that their customers need.
-Service Strategy helps them to do this by encouraging a practice of service management for managing IT services.
+The process helps organizations deliver and support services and products that their customers need by encouraging a practice of service management for managing IT services.

-> No organization acts in a vacuum.
+No organization acts in a vacuum.
 Customers always have alternatives.
 Even government and nonprofits where social services compete for tax dollars and contributions.

 Competitive forces demand that an IT organization do its job better than the alternatives.
 What service strategy is about is positioning your organization as non-optional.